Cinelli Hobootleg In-Depth Review: Touring Bike Made-in-Italy

 Cinelli hobootleg

-Cinelli Hobootleg: a thorough review
+Cinelli Hobootleg: A Thorough review

 Frame-set, geometry, components, and round-the-world test ride [30.000 km]